 - Requires a discharge into the grey tank

-A “drawer” is a trendy, space-saving appliance featured in many of the new, higher end recreational vehicles.
-Dishwasher drawers are wonderful because they use a limited amount of water, saving you valuable H20 as well as tank space while camping without hookups.
+A “drawer” is a trendy, space-saving appliance featured in many of the new, higher-end recreational vehicles.
+Dishwasher drawers are wonderful because they use a limited amount of water, saving you precious water as well as tank space while camping without hookups.
 Besides all that, they also hold a surprising number of dishes.

 Still, no appliance is perfect, and this one has its faults.
 For one thing, it is quite a bit bigger than some of the other options out there.
 Additionally, not every RV has the connections needed for a drawer dishwasher.

 - Uses a limited amount of water— no more than 4 gallons of water to get your dishes both clean and dry

 - Drawer will hold up to 6 place settings

 - Can be conveniently installed at counter height — requires little to no bending to load/unload

 - Your RV may or may not have the space and the connections necessary to host a dishwasher drawer

 There are a variety of places you can purchase an RV dishwasher, both online and in-store.
 The most popular model is the Vesta RV Dishwasher, which offers both drawer and countertop models.
 Camping World sells the Vesta RV Dishwasher and offers installation for a fee.
 Amazon and eBay also sell a variety of RV dishwashers, but be sure to read the reviews and return policies before buying.